 High Blood Pressure Treatment Follow-Up

-After starting high blood pressure drug therapy, you should see your doctor at least once a month until the blood pressure goal is reached.
-Once or twice a year, your doctor will check the level of potassium in your blood (diuretics can lower this, and ACE inhibitors and ARBs may increase this) and other electrolytes and BUN/creatinine levels (to check the health of the kidneys).
+- After starting high blood pressure drug therapy, you should see your doctor at least once a month until the blood pressure goal is reached.
+Once or twice a year, your doctor may check the level of potassium in your blood (diuretics can lower this, and ACE inhibitors and ARBs may increase this) and other electrolytes and BUN/creatinine levels (to check the health of the kidneys).